 Don't forget the biodegradable poop bags!

 A dog in the backcountry can have mishaps, whether it is a cut, a broken bone, an allergic reaction, or even just overexertion.
-Make sure you bring the supplies you need in case of emergency.
+Make sure you bring a pet first-aid kit with the supplies you need in case of emergency.

 For carrying loads, 6 legs are better than 2.
 If you’re planning a longer stroll, your dog can help by carrying some of their stuff.
 Dog packs come in different sizes to adjust to your pup's size and have enough pockets to ensure that you will have all the supplies they need to make hiking, camping, and other activities enjoyable.